 Rapid charging can only be used on vehicles with rapid-charging capability.
 Given the easily recognisable connector profiles – see images below – the specification for your model is easy to check from the vehicle manual or inspecting the on-board inlet.

-Non-Tesla rapid DC chargers provide power at 50 kW (125A), use either the CHAdeMO or CCS charging standards, and are indicated by purple icons on Zap-Map.
+Rapid DC chargers provide power at 50 kW (125A), use either the CHAdeMO or CCS charging standards, and are indicated by purple icons on Zap-Map.
+These are the most common type of rapid EV charge points currently, having been the standard for the best part of a decade.
 Both connectors typically charge an EV to 80% in 20-40 minutes depending on battery capacity and starting state of charge.
-The next generation of rapid DC units will increase the power first to 150 kW and then to 350 kW which will significantly reduce overall charging time.

-Tesla’s Supercharger network also provides rapid DC charging to drivers of its cars, but use a Tesla Type 2 connector and charge at up to 120 kW.
+Tesla’s Supercharger network also provides rapid DC charging to drivers of its cars, but use either a Tesla Type 2 connector or a Tesla CCS connector – depending on model.
+These can charge at up to 120 kW, though 150 kW charging is being rolled out.
 While all Tesla models are designed for use with Supercharger units, many Tesla owners use adaptors which enable them to use 50 kW rapid units fitted with a CHAdeMO connector.
-While these provide less power than a Supercharger, they are more common in the UK and elsewhere.
+Although these provide less power than a Supercharger, they are more common in the UK and elsewhere.

 Rapid AC chargers provide power at 43 kW (three-phase, 63A) and use the Type 2 charging standard.
-They are indicated by green icons on Zap-Map.
 Rapid AC units are typically able to charge an EV to 80% in 20-40 minutes depending the model’s battery capacity and starting state of charge.

-EV models that use CHAdeMO rapid charging include the Nissan Leaf, Mitsubishi Outlander PHEV, and Kia Soul EV.
-CCS compatible models include the BMW i3, VW e-Golf, and Hyundai Ioniq Electric.
-Tesla’s Model S and Model X are exclusively able to use the Supercharger network, while the only model currently able to charge on Rapid AC is the Renault Zoe.
+EV models that use CHAdeMO rapid charging include the Nissan Leaf and Mitsubishi Outlander PHEV.
+CCS compatible models include the BMW i3, Kia e-Niro, and Jaguar I-Pace.
+Tesla’s Model 3, Model S, and Model X are exclusively able to use the Supercharger network, while the only model able to make maximum use of Rapid AC charging is the Renault Zoe.

 - 7kW fast charging on one of three connector types